UnQOfficial/cursor/README.md

 If you encounter permission issues:
 - For installation/uninstallation: Run the script with `sudo`
 - For configuration changes: Ensure you have write permissions to your config directory

+If automatic dependency installation fails:
+- The script will inform you which dependencies could not be installed
+- You can install them manually using your system's package manager
+- Try running the script again after installing the missing dependencies

 ## Original Cursor AI Editor